jasondeutsch/algorithm-patterns/patterns 1.md

 ### One Liner

-An efficient techniquefor for searching pairs in sorted arrays.
+An efficient technique for searching pairs in sorted arrays.

 ---
 ## Pattern 1: Two Pointers